SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "entry.questionParsed" contains a parsed version of the entry.
 This is only available if the system is

-configured to allow parsing of FAQ.
+configured to allow parsing of a FAQ.
 This is controlled in the Registry table by setting "value" to 0 where reg\_id= 64.

 "entry.answer" contains the answer part of the entry